Jinsang Lee: Piano technique and manufacturing

 In addition to his concert career, Jinsang worked for Steinway Austria and Steinway Hamburg to learn piano techniques and the manufacturing process.
 He worked at Steinway Austria for 2 years under the guidance of piano technician Stefan Knüpfer (featured in the docu-movie "Pianomania") while conducting his concert career at the same time.
 Subsequently, he moved to Steinway Hamburg to learn the piano manufacturing process to better understand the mechanism that makes the delicate sound of the piano.

 Writing

-In 2015-2016, Jinsang has written monthly columns titled "Pianomania!" for Korean music magazine "The Piano" about his insights on piano techniques through the eyes of a concert pianist.
+From 2015 to 2016, Jinsang wrote monthly columns titled "Pianomania!" for Korean music magazine "The Piano" about his insights on piano techniques through the eyes of a concert pianist.

 Since 2018, he has been writing monthly columns for the Seoul Shinmun newspaper in Korea.